-- During the summer before senior year, the department chairs in the Faculty of Languages and Linguistics will contact eligible students.
+- During the summer before senior year, department chairs and/or directors of undergraduate studies will contact eligible students.

-- Invited students should make an appointment with the department chair to discuss research interests, suitable courses, and potential mentors.
+- Invited students should make an appointment with the department chair or DUS to discuss research interests, suitable courses, and potential mentors.

 - During Add/Drop in the fall, each student will choose a course and faculty mentor (the instructor of the course).
 Students are encouraged to write the thesis in conjunction with a fall course in order to have two semesters to complete the thesis.
 If this is not possible, students may select a spring semester course, but are urged to begin research in the fall.

 - Working with their mentors, students should submit copies of the Senior Honors Thesis proposal and bibliography to the department chair by October 1 if the thesis is written in conjunction with a fall course or by November 1 for a spring course.

 4. International Business, Language, and Culture

 Students interested in the serious study of language and culture and their intersections with business, may wish to pursue the IBLC, a joint degree offered by the College and MSB.
 This program has a distinctive and important FLL stamp; students in the program choose a language of focus, which will then be listed alongside the IBLC degree as their concentration (BS-IBLC with a concentration in Spanish and Portuguese, for example).
 Curricular information and further details about the IBLC degree are available on the International Business, Language, and Culture Bulletin page, here.

 Language majors pursue many and varied careers in areas such as business, investment banking, law, international affairs, communications, the arts, education, and medicine.
 The IBLC program, the business studies minor, and language-specific business courses prepare students for the corporate world.